mpirnat/lets-be-bad-guys/README.md

 If you don’t have Python, you can download it from [http://www.python.org/download/](http://www.python.org/download/ "Python").

-We recommend either Python 3.4 or Python 2.7.
+We recommend either Python 3.4 (or later) or Python 2.7.

 #### Pip

 It’s nicer than easy_install, especially for installing project requirements.

 You get pip for free with Python 3.4!
+(And also with newer versions too.)

 If you're using Python 2.7 and don't already have Pip, [follow the instructions here](https://pip.pypa.io/en/stable/installing/), or take a shortcut and run: